Lord Voldemort: House of Gaunt

 Merope Gaunt (/m@ˈroʊpi/) was the daughter of Marvolo, and sister of Morfin.
 Harry's first impression of her was that she looked "like the most defeated person he had ever seen".
-She married Tom Riddle Jr and became pregnant within three months of the wedding.
-It is suggested that she tricked her husband into loving her by using a love potion, but when she became pregnant, she chose to stop administering the potion.
+She married Tom Riddle Sr and became pregnant within three months of the wedding.
+It is suggested that she tricked her husband into loving her by using a love potion, but sometime during her pregnancy, chose to stop administering the potion.
 It is implied that Merope had grown tired of living the lie and thought that her husband might have grown to love her, or that he might have stayed for the sake of their unborn child; however, he left her.
 Desperate, Merope wandered through the streets of London.
 The only thing she had left was the heavy gold locket that had once belonged to Salazar Slytherin, one of her family's most treasured items, which she sold for a small amount.
 When she was due to give birth, she stumbled into a Muggle orphanage, where she gave birth to her only son.
 She died within the next hour.

-Gormlaith Gaunt was a 17th-century descendant of Salazar Slytherin, and like Salazar, a Parselmouth.
-Her wand was that which once belonged to Salazar himself.
-Educated at Hogwarts, Gormlaith lived in Ireland in the early 1600s.
-In about 1608, Gormlaith killed her estranged unnamed sister, and her sister's husband, William Sayre (a descendant of the Irish witch Morrigan), and kidnapped their five-year-old daughter, Isolt Sayre, raising her in the neighbouring valley of Coomcallee, or "Hag's Glen", because she felt that her parents' association with Muggles would badly influence Isolt.
-Fanatical and cruel, Gormlaith used Dark magic to isolate Isolt from others, forbade her a wand, and did not allow her to attend Hogwarts as she herself had, disgusted that it was now filled with Muggle-borns.
-After twelve years with Gormlaith, Isolt stole Gormlaith's wand and fled to the Colonies and settled in Massachusetts, where she founded the Ilvermorny School of Witchcraft and Wizardry.
-When Gormlaith learned of the school, she pursued her niece in Massachusetts, where she was killed by Isolt's friend, William the Pukwudgie, with a venom-tipped arrow.

-The Gaunts, including Voldemort, are distantly related to Harry because they are descendants of the Peverell brothers.